paulbarfuss/enablement-docs/slides/markdown/user_story_mapping.md

 ### User Stories
 #### As a < type of user >, I want < some goal > so that < some reason >
-As a learner, I want to stay awake so that I can be attentive and listen to teacher
+As an learner, I want to stay awake so that I can be attentive and listen to teacher

 * A promise to create a conversation
   * Card